sungsoo/sungsoo.github.io/_posts/2014-08-11-readings-in-database-systems.md

 * Title: Readings in Database Systems
 * Authors: Michael Stonebraker and Joseph M. Hellerstein

+Readings in Database Systems (4th Edition)
+===

+Understanding the history of a topic is very helpful for developing a useful conceptualization of future evolution and a thorough knowledge of present challenges.
+Database system research has long yielded valuable insights, but many findings are primarily locatabale within complex academic papers in obscure publications.
+This useful collection of papers published by *The MIT Press* presents some old documents and some newer ones.

+Many innovations have yet to be made in teh field of database system design, but there are many complexities associated with database management systems, and sometimes researches waste time by working through studies that have already been completed and throughly documented.
+In order to be able to pave the way for the future of databases, it is necessary to h ave an understanding of what has happened to this point and what current challenges need new solutions.

+The preface to the anthology describes the editors' objective:

+> This book is intended to provide software technolgoists—both
+> professionals and students—with a grounding in database research past
+> and present, and a technical context for understanding new
+> innovations.
+It is also designed to be a reference to anyone already
+> active in database systems.
+This set of readings represents what we
+> perceive to be the most important issues in the database area; the
+> core mateiral for any DBMS [database management system] professional
+> to study.
+>
+> (page *ix*)

+These papers are present in the fourth edition:

+## Data Models and DBMS Architecture

+-   *What Goes Around Comes Around* by Michael Stonebraker and Joseph M.
+    Hellerstein
+-   *Anatomy of a Database System* by Joseph M. Hellerstein and Michael Stonebraker

+## Query Processing

+-   *Access Path Selection in a Relational Database Management System* by P. Griffiths Selinger, M.M.
+Astrahan, D.D.
+Chamberlin, R.A.
+    Lorie, and T.G.
+Price
+-   *Join Processing in Database Systems with Large Main Memories* by Leonard D. Shapiro
+-   *Parallel Database Systems: The Future of High Performance Database Systems* by David DeWitt and Jim Gray
+-   *Encapsulation of Parallelism in the Volcano Query Processing System* by Goetz Graefe
+-   *AlphaSort: A RISC Machine Sort* by Chris Nyberg, Tom Barclay, Zarka Cvetanovic, Jim Gray, and Dave Lomet
+-   *R\* Optimizer Validation and Performance Evaluation for Distributed Systems* by Lothar F. Mackert and Guy M. Lohman
+-   *Mariposa: A Wide-Area Distributed Database System* by Michael Stonebraker, Paul M. Aoki, Witold Litwin, Avi Pfeffer, Adam Sah, Jeff Sidell, Carl Staelin, and Andrew Yu

+## Data Storage and Access Methods

+-   *The R\*-tree: An Efficient and Robust Access Method for Points and Rectangles* by Norbert Beckmann, Hans-Peter Kriegel, Ralf Schneider, and Bernhard Seeger
+-   *Operating System Support for Database Management* by Michael Stonebraker
+-   *The Five-Minute Rule Ten Years Later, and Other Computer Storage Rules of Thumb* by Jim Gray and Goetz Graefe
+-   *A Case for Redundant Arrays of Inexpensive Disks (RAID)* by David
+    A. Patterson, Garth Gibson, and Randy H. Katz

+## Transaction Management

+-   *Granularity of Locks and Degrees of Consistency in a Shared Data Base* by Jim N. Gray, Raymond A. Lorie, Gianfranco R. Putzolu, and Irving L. Traiger
+-   *On Optimistic Methods for Concurrency Control* by H. T. Kung and John T. Robinson
+-   *Concurrency Control Performance Modeling: Alternatives and Implications* by Rakesh Agrawal, Michael J. Carey, and Miron Livny
+-   *Efficient Locking for Concurrent Operations on B-Trees* by Philip
+    L. Lehman and S. Bing Yao
+-   *ARIES: A Transaction Recovery Method Supporting Fine-Granularity Locking and Partial Rollbacks Using Write-Ahead Logging* by C.
+    Mohan, Don Haderle, Bruce Lindsay, Hamid Pirahesh, and Peter Schwarz
+-   *Transaction Management in the R\* Distributed Database Management System* by C. Mohan, Bruce Lindsay, and R. Obermack
+-   *The Dangers of Replication and a Solution* by Jim Gray, Pat Helland, Patrick O'Neil, and Dennis Shasha

+## Extensibility

+-   *Inclusion of New Types in Relational Data Base Systems* by Michael Stonebraker
+-   *Generalized Search Trees for Database Systems* by Joseph M.
+    Hellerstein, Jeffrey F. Naughton, and Avi Pfeffer
+-   *Grammar-like Functional Rules for Representing Query Optimization Alternatives* by Guy M. Lohman

+## Database Evolution

+-   *AutoAdmin "What-if" Index Analysis Utility* by Surajit Chaudhuri and Vivek Narasayya
+-   *Applying Model Management to Classical Meta Data Problems* by Philip A. Bernstein
+-   *Algorithms for Creating Indexes for Very Large Tables Without Quiescing Updates* by C. Mohan and Inderpal Narang

+## Data Warehousing

+-   *An Overview of Data Warehousing and OLAP Technology* by Surajit Chaudhuri and Umeshwar Dayal
+-   *Improved Query Performance with Variant Indexes* by Patrick O'Neil and Dallan Quass
+-   *DataCube: A Relational Aggregation Operator Generalizing Group-By, Cross-Tab, and Sub-Totals* by Jim Gray, Surajit Chaudhuri, Adam Bosworth, Andrew Layman, Don Reichart, and Murali Venkatrao
+-   *An Array-Based Algorithm for Simultaneous Multidimensional Aggregates* by Yihong Zhao, Prasad M. Despande, and Jeffrey F.
+    Naughton
+-   *Deriving Production Rules for Incremental View Maintenance* by Stefano Ceri and Jennifer Widom
+-   *Informix under CONTROL: Online Query Processing* by Joseph M.
+    Hellerstein, Ron Avnur, and Vijayshankar Raman
+-   *DynaMat: A Dynamic View Management System for Data Warehouses* by Yannis Kotidis and Nick Roussopoulos

+## Data Mining

+-   *BIRCH: An Efficient Data Clustering Method for Very Large Databases* by Tian Zhang, Raghu Ramakrishnan, and Miron Livny
+-   *SPRINT: A Scalable Parallel Classifier for Data Mining* by John Shafer, Rakesh Agrawal, and Manish Mehta
+-   *Fast Algorithms for Mining Association Rules* by Rakesh Agrawal and Ramakrishnan Srikant
+-   *Efficient Evaluation of Queries with Mining Predicates* by Surajit Chaudhuri, Vivek Narasayya, and Sunita Sarawagi

+## Web Services and Data Bases

+-   *Combining Systems and Databases: A Search Engine Retrospective* by Eric A. Brewer
+-   *The Anatomy of a Large-Scale Hypertextual Web Search Engine* by Sergey Brin and Lawrence Page
+-   *The BINGO!
+System for Information Portal Generation and Expert Web Search* by Sergej Sizov, Michael Biwer, Jens Graupmann, Stefan Siersdorfer, Martin Theobald, Gerhard Weikum, and Patrick Zimmer
+-   *Data Management in Application Servers* by Dean Jacobs
+-   *Querying Semi-Structured Data* by Serge Abiteboul
+-   *DataGuides: Enabling Query Formulation and Optimization in Semistructured Databases* by Roy GOldman and Jennifer Widom
+-   *NiagaraCQ: A Scalable Continuous Query System for the Internet Databases* by Jianjun Chen, David J. DeWitt, Feng Tian, and Yuan Wang

+## Stream-Based Data Management

+-   *Scalable Trigger Processing* by Eric N. Hanson, Chris Carnes, Lan Huang, Mohan Konyala, Lloyd Noronha, Sashi Parthasarathy, J. B.
+    Park, and Albert Vernon
+-   *The Design and Implementation of a Sequence Database System* by Praveen Seshadri, Miron Livny, and Raghu Ramakrishnan
+-   *Eddies: Continuously Adaptive Query Processing* by Ron Avnur and Joseph M. Hellerstein
+-   *Retrospective on Aurora* by Hari Balakrishnan, Magdalena Balazinska, Don Carney, Ugur Çetintemel, Mitch Cherniack, Chrstian Convey, Eddie Galvez, Jon Salz, Michael Stonebraker, Nesime Tatbul, Richard Tibbetts, and Stan Zdonik

 Readings in Database Systems, Third Edition
 ===============================